CloudBees Jenkins Platform available on AWS Marketplace

 Capable of listening on HTTPS:443 if configured (docs here )

 Listen on port 22

 User "ubuntu", SSH public key (aka EC2 key pair) provisioned through AWS management console.
 This user has "sudo" privileges.

 Firewall: firewall rules are defined in the AWS Management Console with EC2 Security Groups.
 CloudBees recommends to restrict access (inbound rules) from a limited IP Range, not allowing "all the internet" to access to the VM ; this is particularly important for the SSH and HTTP protocols.
 Deploying the VM in an Amazon VPC instead of "EC2 Classic" offers finer security settings.

 OS Administrators are invited to frequently apply security fixes on the operating system of the VM ("sudo apt-get update" then "sudo apt-get upgrade")

 Jenkins Administrators are invited to frequently apply upgrade the Jenkins plugins and the Jenkins Core through Jenkins administration console

 Jenkins Administrator are invited to secure their Jenkins server enabling Authentication and Authorization on their newly created instances

-Jenkins Administrators are invited to connect slave node to the Jenkins masters according to the needs of the project teams (CentOS, Ubuntu, Redhat Enterprise Linux, Windows Server...) and to disable builds on the masters
+Jenkins Administrators are invited to connect agent node to the Jenkins controllers according to the needs of the project teams (CentOS, Ubuntu, Redhat Enterprise Linux, Windows Server...) and to disable builds on the controllers

 Jenkins Administrators are invited to frequently backup the Jenkins data (aka JENKINS_HOME) using the CloudBees Backup Plugin and/or doing a backup of the VM File System through AWS EC2 services (EBS snapshot ...)